 The primary purpose of this post is to help you to understand and learn concepts through questions.

 So let’s prepare together!

-1. Why normalization is needed?
+1. Why do we need Normalization?
 Is it always necessary to normalize the data?

 Answer: Normalization brings all features in the same range.
 When a model starts learning during training, it tries to achieve an optimized state using different algorithms like “Gradient Descent”.
 If all features are in different ranges then the model will take more time to converge (to achieve the optimal state).

 For e.g. I have to predict house prices and I have features like “number of bedrooms”, “area in sq ft”.
 In such a case both the values will differ a lot.
 The price might be high for those houses which have an optimal number of bedrooms according to the area.
-So, to learn these features in an optimized way, it would be better if data is normalized first.
+That is why it is better to have normalized data to learn the features in an optimized way.

 If features are already comparable, range normalization is not needed.
 Also, it’s subjective to the problem domain.